malaikaaiyar/malaikaaiyar/content/thoughts/oxford.md

 - Turf Tavern - cozy pub
 - Sartorelli's Covered Market - nice sourdough pizza! tempted to buy their funky beanie
 - Ramen Kulture - haven't been in a while but I think it's better ramen than Edamamé
+- Rachel's - the only decent banh mi in Oxford
+- Manos Fresh Food Bar - Greek wraps! also a lot of harder-to-find greek products

 *grocery, deli, markets, ingredients*
 - ItaliAmo Deli - the lunch wraps/etc are fine but the one on High Street has **burrata** at a reasonable price which is huge (if you're me)
 - Gloucester Green Outdoor Market - the best produce in city centre for great prices on wednesdays. on other days they have vintage stuff which I always enjoy (in particular the sweaters on Thursday are really nice quality), and food stalls with a really wide cultural range.
 - Branca -  in particular, I'm a huge fan of Tracklements chilli jam, a brand which I found in some supermarkets in London but not in Oxford. that condiment is like a pull factor to England, tbh
 - Seoul Plaza - snacks!!!!!
+- East Oxford Market - lots of amazing local products but the most notable stall here was [Tiddly Pommes](https://www.tiddlypommes.co.uk/) which is the best (apple) juice I've drank in my life, made from unused apples that would've gone to waste; and each bottle is rated from sweet to sharp.
 - Oli's Thai and Elle's Deli - run by a cute couple and they have a nice branca-like selection of world-foods and also fresh local farm produce like eggs. pretty sardine packaging. always tempted to buy everything. their "Bao Buns & Noodle Soup Nights" sound cute
 - OxUnBoxed @ covered market for zero waste groceries
 - Hamblin Kiosk @ covered market for great bread